 Final training camps

-These took place in Aiguebelette (8-19 August or 28 Jul-12 Aug but that was Nov 97 calendar) for the women and lightweight men and in Varese (22 August-3 September) for the whole GB rowing team.
+These took place in Aiguebelette (8-19 August) for the women and lightweight men and in Varese (22 August-3 September) for the whole GB rowing team.

 At the World Championships

 The wonderful conditions on the training camps turned out to be no preparation whatsoever for the conditions in Cologne which were decidedly northern European; cold, wet, and with a strong, sometimes cross tailwind, particularly on the days of the finals.

 Double scull (1st out of 14)